QS-Barcamp

 StugHH

-StugHH is the Hamburg Software Test User Group.
-We organise ourselves via LinkedIn and come together for regular events, workshops and lectures in Hamburg - a real-life group with online consultation, so to speak.
+Behind StugHH lies the Hamburg Software Test User Group.
+We organize ourselves via LinkedIn and come together for regular events, workshops, and presentations in Hamburg – basically a real-life group with online coordination.

-Discuss, network, exchange ideas or just chat.
-And discover that others are also facing similar problems or have already found a solution.
-True to the motto: Explore - Experiment - Error, we want to make mistakes in order to learn from them.
-But above all, we want to have fun.
+Discuss, network, exchange ideas, or just chat.
+Discover that others also face similar problems or have already found a solution.
+True to the motto: Explore – Experiment – Error, we want to make mistakes to learn from them.
+But above all, we want to have fun doing it.

-Would you like to learn more?
-Then visit our Barcamp or become part of the StugHH!
-We look forward to meeting you and helping to implement the ideas!
+Do you want to learn more?
+Then visit our Barcamp or become part of StugHH!
+We look forward to meeting you and helping to implement ideas!

 Christian Kram